Tenancy databases may be used by lessors as a way of screening prospective tenants.

 - Provisions for tenants to have the listing removed or amended if the information included about them is inaccurate, out-of-date or unjust.

-If you believe an agent, lessor or property manager has listed information about you that is incorrect, out of-date or unjust, there are ways you can go about having the information removed or amended.
+If you believe an agent, lessor, property manager or database operator has listed information about you that is incorrect, out of-date or unjust, there are ways you can go about having the information removed or amended.
 For more information, see the page Add or remove a tenant from a database.

 When can a person be listed on a tenancy database?